-As one of the area’s most trusted obgyn specialists, the Tasgynae clinic has helped many Burnie and Launceston residents control their reproductive health, and assist with many happy and fruitful pregnancies.
-We offer a huge range of obstetrics and gynaecological services, with a team of veteran doctors specialised in providing this sort of care.
+As one of the area’s most trusted obgyn specialists, the Tasgynae clinic has helped many Northwest Tasmania and Launceston residents control their reproductive health, and assist with many happy and fruitful pregnancies.
+We offer a range of obstetrics and gynaecological services, with doctors specialised in providing this sort of care.

 When you first visit the Tasgynae clinic we establish a profile of your medical history and lifestyle, and this becomes the basis of a long-term client relationship, where any treatments you undertake are tailored with your specific concerns in mind.
 Such personalised healthcare service leads to much improved outcomes for our patients and is the basis for our policy of lifetime continuity of care, building up trust and understanding as you return to visit the clinic year after year.